remi-cliqz/haskell-intro/slides.md

 # Haskell - Where, when, who?

 - Named after *Haskell Curry* (logician)
-- 1987: >= 12 non-strict, purely functional programming languages existed
+- 1987: *>= 12 non-strict*, purely functional programming languages existed
-- Strong consensus that a committee should be formed to define an open standard for such languages.
+- 1987 bis: Committee should be formed to define an open standard
-- Purpose: Consolidate the existing FPL into a common one that would serve as a basis for future research in functional-language design.
+- Purpose: Consolidate the existing FPL into a common one, basis for future research
 - 1990: First version of Haskell

 -------------------------------------------------------------------------------